GreptimeTeam/docs/docs/reference/data-types.md

 ### Choose the data type for timestamp column

 GreptimeDB allows user to choose `bigint` or `timestamp` for timestamp index column.
-Both `bigint` and `timestamp` are intepreted as timestamp in millisecond precision.
+Both `bigint` and `timestamp` are interpreted as timestamp in millisecond precision.

 ```SQL
 # using TIMESTAMP as timestamp column data type